 The most popular Portuguese banks for expats are Caixa Geral de Depósitos (CGD), Banco Santander Portugal, Banco Comercial Portugues (BCP), and Novo Banco.
 You can also ask for advice from other expats or your colleagues to find the bank that fits your needs better.

 Primary health care is provided by the Serviçio Nacional de Saude (SNS), which is tax-funded and organized by the Department of Health.
 The SNS ensures that all the residents in Portugal have access to health care, as is enshrined in the constitution.
 For visits to the doctor and hospital stays, adults usually only pay a small deductible, while this is no longer applicable for children and chronically ill people.

-If you are working in Portugal, your employer should automatically enroll you and arrange payments into the social security system in the country after which you can get health insurance.
-This means, you will get the personal social insurance number (NISS) form the Social Insurance Office (Segurança Social).
-The NISS is used by doctors to prescribe medication, to check your medical history, and to manage your sick leaves, maternity and paternity leaves, etc…
+If you are working in Portugal, your employer should automatically enrol you and arrange payments into the social security system in the country, after which you can get health insurance.
+This means you will get the personal social insurance number (NISS) from the Social Insurance Office (Segurança Social).
+Doctors use the NISS to prescribe medication, check your medical history, and manage your sick leaves, maternity and paternity leaves, etc.…

 Once you’re registered, you will need to go to a "Centro de Saúde" (outpatients clinic) with your passport and NISS and sign up.
 They will then send you your healthcare card (cartão do utente), which you should carry at all times and allows you to receive discounted healthcare.

 For certain occupational groups, there are also additional social insurances.
 It is also possible to get private insurance for a certain fee in Portugal, like in other countries in Europe.